Take the steps below to teach high school Literature more effectively.

 10. Test students on their knowledge of the important details.

 Make it a point to test your students occasionally.
-These could be oral tests, fun quizzes, standardised objective or essay tests.
+These could be oral tests, fun quizzes, or standardised objective or essay tests.
 Testing helps you assess the effectiveness of your teaching methods and students’ progress.

 11. Show them how to answer possible essay questions.